Requirements for Admission

 |Social Studies||2 years|

 Each applicant is judged on his or her merit as a potential Wofford student.
-In reaching each of its decisions, the Committee on Admission pays particular attention to the applicant’s courses, grades, level of curriculum, class rank, test scores, extracurricular leadership and service, and recommendations from the guidance counselor, and others who know the student well.
+In reaching each of its decisions, the Committee on Admission pays particular attention to the applicant’s courses, grades, level of curriculum, class rank, test scores (if submitted), extracurricular involvement, leadership, and service, and recommendations from the guidance counselor, and others who know the student well.